 According to the different functionality, each robot use independently control method.
 On the autonomous robot, we use MCU + Notebook PC construction.
+About the tele-operative robot, we use arm9 as the core processor in our first version of the tele-operative robot.
+Taking into account the scalability and flexibility, we use

-And on the tele-operative robot, we use PC/104+ construction to control the flexible mechanism.
-Meanwhile it is easy to update step by step, because each module is independent, the common function control module, such as $CO_2$ , temperature, laser 2-degree servo module, can work on both robot platforms by no modification due to use CAN bus.(See Fig.3)
+PC/104+ construction to control the flexible mechanism.
+Meanwhile it is easy to update step by step, because each module is independent, the common function control module, such as CO_2 , temperature, laser 2-degree servo module, can work on both robot platforms by no modification due to use CAN bus.(See Fig.3)